Estate Planning Attorney in Miami, Florida.

 Schedule a Free Estate Planning Consultation in Miami, Florida

-At Perez‑Roura Law, we are proud to serve families throughout Florida from our conveniently located office on Bird Road in Miami, just minutes from A.D.
-(Doug) Barnes Park, LoanDepot Park, and Miami International Airport.
+At Perez‑Roura Law, we proudly serve families throughout Florida from our conveniently located office on Bird Road in Miami.
+Our office is just minutes from A.D.
+(Doug) Barnes Park, LoanDepot Park, and Miami International Airport, making it easy to visit us in person.

-Led by estate planning attorney Pedro Armando Perez‑Roura, our team provides personalized legal guidance with professionalism and care.
-We understand that estate planning is deeply personal, and we’re committed to helping you protect your legacy and secure your family’s future.
+Led by estate planning attorney Pedro Armando Perez‑Roura, our team provides personalized guidance with professionalism and care.
+We know estate planning is a deeply personal process.
+That’s why we take the time to understand your goals and help you protect your legacy while securing your family’s future.

 - Take the first step toward peace of mind.
 Call us at 305-570-3259 to schedule your free estate planning consultation today.